Nathanduggan/myhabitatjourney/README.md

 On the last page the Users will find Videos of Habitat.
 The first video is Habitat for Humanity promotional video which demonstrates the impact their work can have in countries like Malawi.
-The Second \is a video that depicts how a Habitat Home can instil hope for families. */.
+The Second is a video that depicts how a Habitat Home can instil hope for families.

 ## Technologies Used:
  - <a href="https://getbootstrap.com" rel="nofollow">Bootstrap</a> for modern styling with responsive navigation, tables and cards